 Managing Editorial and Production

 The managing editor and his or her staff are responsible for the workflow of the manuscript and art from editorial through production.
 Managing editorial works with both the editors and the production team to keep a close eye on the schedule, for not only the finished book product but for advanced materials, such as ARCs that sales or publicity might need in order to generate interest in the books from booksellers or the media.

 The "sub rights" department sells the contractual rights to use the content of books in a variety of forms, from foreign translations to motion pictures.
 Publishers don't get all rights unless you give them.
 Publisher rights are determined in the contract.
 For example, some agents might suggest you withhold foreign or movie rights and negotiate them separately if there is interest.

 Marketing, Promotion, and Advertising

 The marketing department is responsible for the marketing strategy of individual books, as well as coordinating the efforts of the promotion art department, which is generally responsible for the design and production of marketing materials.
-The marketing department also works closing with advertising (either in-house or with an ad agency) to create ads, as dictated by budget and strategy, for individual or lists of titles.
+The marketing department also works closely with advertising (either in-house or with an ad agency) to create ads, as dictated by budget and strategy.
 Social media marketing efforts sometimes fall under title marketing or in a more general online marketing department.